Skip to content

 ) -> list[ToolDefinition]

-Filter or modify tool definitions visible to the model for this step.
+Filter or modify function tool definitions for this step.

 Returns